 You should also know the reasons as to why avoid washing the vagina.
 Douching for the vagina is a big no!
 It can disturb the normal pH of the birth canal (vagina).
 If you frequently wash the vagina, it causes harm to the good bacteria and may lead to vaginal dryness.
 And as the good bacteria decreases, the vagina becomes more prone to contracting infections.

-Mild soaps only if necessary –
+Use gentle, mild soaps only if necessary

 Sometimes, using only mild soap to keep the vagina clean is fine.
 But it is not at all fine if you use soap (even a mild one) every time you clean the vulva and the vagina.
 To use the mild soap properly, open the vaginal lips and clean the folds with your hands gently.
 Just make sure that that soap does not enter into the vagina.
 Using scented soaps escalates the chances of irritation.
 Hence, only use non-fragrant mild soaps that won’t disturb the pH of the vagina.
-(Also Read: What factors are Responsible for Imbalance pH Level of Vagina? )

-Although it is a very simple tip, you must know the right way to wipe after urinating.
-The right way to wipe is from front to back.
+Although it is a very simple tip, you must know the right way to wipe your vagina after urinating.
+The right way to wipe your vagina is from front to back.
 If you do it the wrong way (from back to front), it can be unhealthy for your vagina.
 Wiping from back to front can bring unwanted bacteria from the rectal area in contact with your vagina.
 And it may result in infection of the vagina.

 Just one or two wipes are enough to clean.
 If you tend to over wipe the vagina, it irritates the skin.
 Sometimes, it may even result in either inflammation or infection.
 And you should only use unscented wipes to clean the vagina after urinating.
 The scented wipes can increase the chances of irritation and inflammation of the skin of vulva and vagina.
 And always keep it in mind to not insert the wipe inside the vagina to clean it.
-(Also Read: Know The Facts Responsible for Vaginal Infections and How to Overcome? )

 Avoid excess wiping and washing of the vagina-